Bengt-Arne Wallin

-Bengt-Arne Wallin (13 July 1926 in Linköping – 23 November 2015) was a Swedish jazz composer, arranger, trumpeter, and flugelhorn player who played jazz influenced by Swedish traditional folk music.
+Bengt-Arne Wallin (13 July 1926 – 23 November 2015) was a Swedish jazz composer, arranger, trumpeter, and flugelhorn player who played jazz influenced by Swedish traditional folk music.
 He also wrote film scores.

 Biography

+Wallin was born in Linköping.
 Between 1953 and 1965, he worked in the ensembles of Arne Domnérus and Lars Gullin, as well as the Radiobandet with Harry Arnold.
 He performed with Lill Lindfors and Svante Thuresson.
 During this time he also participated in Benny Golson's sessions with Scandinavian musicians.